 #3: STEER AWAY FROM DIVISIVE DISCUSSION TOPICS

-Politics and social justice might not be the best topics to bring up at your family’s Christmas party.
+Politics, social justice, religion and sex might not be the best topics to bring up at your family’s Christmas party.
 There’s plenty of time to discuss these things, as they’re constantly trending.
 In fact, it’s best to steer away from any topic that may incite conflict or tension.
 This shows that you value your relationship more than you value pushing your opinion.
 And who knows?
 When you’ve made an effort to truly connect, your opinions may be better received in the future.

 #4: BE KIND

-It’s simple, but we often forget the power of kindness.
+It’s simple, but we often forget the power of kindness towards those we love.
+Random acts of kindness are a real gist to others.
 It takes courage to be kind to someone you may disagree with, but in the end, it will be worth it.
 This Christmas season, I want to challenge you to do one unexpected kindness every day, and see how it strengthens your relationships.
 Focus on the positive, and not only will your connection deepen, but so will your joy.
 And that’s what Christmas is all about.

 - What family (or friend) events do you have planned for the holidays?